OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 - Worker keys (like intermediary/derived keys in AES/DES/Rijndael) are properly removed from memory after consumption.
 - The inner state of a cipher should be removed from memory as soon as possible.

+## Testing Common Cryptographic Configuration Issues (MSTG-CRYPTO-3)

+### Insufficient Key Length

+Even the most secure encryption algorithm becomes vulnerable to brute-force attacks when that algorithm uses an insufficient key size.

+Ensure that the key length fulfills [accepted industry standards](https://www.enisa.europa.eu/publications/algorithms-key-size-and-parameters-report-2014 "ENISA Algorithms, key size and parameters report 2014").

+### Weak Key Generation Functions

+Cryptographic algorithms (such as symmetric encryption or some MACs) expect a secret input of a given size.
+For example, AES uses a key of exactly 16 bytes.
+A native implementation might use the user-supplied password directly as an input key.
+Using a user-supplied password as an input key has the following problems:

+- If the password is smaller than the key, the full key space isn't used.
+The remaining space is padded (spaces are sometimes used for padding).
+- A user-supplied password will realistically consist mostly of displayable and pronounceable characters.
+Therefore, only some of the possible 256 ASCII characters are used and entropy is decreased by approximately a factor of four.

+Ensure that passwords aren't directly passed into an encryption function.
+Instead, the user-supplied password should be passed into a KDF to create a cryptographic key.
+Choose an appropriate iteration count when using password derivation functions.
+For example, [NIST recommends an iteration count of at least 10,000 for PBKDF2](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5 "NIST Special Publication 800-63B") and [for critical keys where user-perceived performance is not critical at least 10,000,000](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf "NIST Special Publication 800-132").
+For critical keys, it is recommended to consider implementation of algorithms recognized by [Password Hashing Competition (PHC)](https://password-hashing.net/ "PHC") like [Argon2](https://github.com/p-h-c/phc-winner-argon2 "Argon2").

 ### Inadequate AES Configuration